Rohit1170/FormSubmission/README.md

    - Start the server:

      ```bash
-     node dist/server.js
+     npm run dev
      ```

 4. **Database**

-   - Submissions are stored in `db.json` file in JSON format.
+   - Submissions are stored in `data.json` file in JSON format.

 ### Endpoints